 What is trans?

 Trans is an umbrella term.
-It includes cross-dressers, transgender and transsexual people as well as anyone else who is in any way gender variant.
+It includes trans, non-binary, agender, queer and gender-fluid people as well as anyone else who is in any way gender variant or gender non-conforming.

-It’s important to understand that sex is between the legs and gender is between the ears.
-Sex is male, female, and intersex, and has to do with your chromosomes, genitalia, hormones, etc. Gender is man, woman, boy, girl, androgynous (gender-neutral), and has to do with your internal sense of self and how you choose to express yourself.
+It’s important to understand that gender identity can be different to our sex.
+Sex is male, female, and intersex, and has to do with your anatomy.
+Gender identity is about how you feel about your gender.
+This might be a man, woman, boy, girl, androgynous (gender-neutral), and has to do with your internal sense of self and how you express yourself.